fantomblackstar/MyHabits/README.md

-The result of this project you can see -> [here](https://fantomblackstar.github.io/)
+The result of this project you can see -> [here](https://fantomblackstar.github.io/myhabits/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).